Kem-ma/MySQL-Task2/README.md

     ![](Update_mysql2.png)

     To rename the ID columns to Employee_ID the syntax "ALTER TABLE table_name CHANGE old_column_name New_column_name data type;"

    To add a new column to the Employee_Salary table, the syntax "ALTER TABLE table_name ADD COLUMN column_name datatype;"

  - The third question in this task looked at updating data within a table,updating multiple rows.

    Here employees with the following Employee_ID were updated to the following department as follow:

- 1, 3, 7 - IT
+ 1, 3, 7 - IT.
  ---
- 2, 5,  9 - Advertising
+ 2, 5,  9 - Advertising.
  ---
  4, 6, 8, 10 - Communication.
  ---